Melchizedek: Name

-Hebrew Bible
+Hebrew Tanakh

 Genesis 14

 The narrative of Genesis 14 is part of the larger story telling how Abram returns from defeating king Chedorlaomer and meets with Bera the king of Sodom, at which point:

 Some textual critics classify the narration as not being derived from any of the usual pentateuchal sources.
 It has been speculated that verses 18–20 (in which Melchizedek appears) are an informal insertion into the narration, as they interrupt the account of the meeting of Abraham with the king of Sodom.
 There is no consensus on when or why the story might have been added.
 It may have been inserted in order to give validity to the priesthood and tithes connected with the Second Temple.
 It also may have been inserted to give validity to the superiority of the Zadokite priests over the Levite priests.